call 1800 257 600 email [email protected]

 As PRCC is the only malignancy thus far that is associated with this disease, HPRC is staged and graded in the same way.

-If PRCC is detected, it will be staged and graded based on size, metastasis (whether the cancer has spread to other parts of the body) and how the cancer cells look under the microscope.
+If PRCC is detected, it will be staged and graded based on size, metastasis, and how the cancer cells look under the microscope.
 Staging and grading helps your doctors determine the best treatment for you.

 Cancers can be staged using the TNM staging system: